-The predictions used by The Prediction Machine – for a fictional 2045 – have been calculated using a very simple model.
-The model will be using live temperature from a weather station on the roof garden at FACT, Liverpool (UK), it then adds the projected increase in annual average temperatures for North West England (based on the MET office Ringway weather Station), estimated within a 30 year range from 2040 – 2069.
+The predictions used by The Prediction Machine – for a fictional 2045 – have been calculated using a very simple model using live temperature from a weather station on the roof garden at FACT, Liverpool (UK), it then adds the projected increase in annual average temperatures for North West England (based on the MET office Ringway weather Station), estimated within a 30 year range from 2040 – 2069.

 Modelling Climate Change

 Climate Scientists create models to project how the climate might change in the future, based on what they see happening to the climate now and in the past.